closed-up homes during the chilly flu season makes them virtual incubators of the

 What's the most germ-laden room of your house?
 Nope, it's not the bathroom.

-It's the kitchen -- especially the sink area.
-Remember this as you're bringing in soup bowls and water glasses for your family patient to ensure there's no cross-transmission here.
+It's the kitchen - especially the sink area.
+Remember this as you're bringing in soup bowls and water glasses for your family flu patient to ensure there's no cross-transmission here.

-Disinfect sponges periodically by wetting them and popping them into the microwave for two minutes; replace them at least once a week.
+When you are caring for that sick family member, remember to disinfect sponges regularly.
+Wet and pop them into the microwave for two minutes; sponges at least once a week.
 Change dishrags daily.

 Regularly clean doorknobs, faucets, countertops, keyboards and other frequently touched surfaces with a disinfectant wipe or spray.